Build Effective Opt-in and Welcome Campaigns

 Journey Builder can reach across Marketing Cloud apps to help you capture information and connect with your customers.
 In this unit, you learn how CloudPages provides the foundation for your data collection efforts and how to create opt-in and welcome campaigns using those tools.

 CloudPages makes delivering web content for your Marketing Cloud campaigns simple and effective.
 This app includes tools you can use to build and host landing pages, microsites, and MobilePush pages that your customers see after clicking the links in your messages.
 Check out this video to see what CloudPages can do for you.

 In this module, we assume you are a Marketing Cloud administrator with the proper permissions to create and test journeys.
 This next step uses a private domain you purchase or a public domain provided by Marketing Cloud.
 This choice depends on your needs.
-Contact your Marketing Cloud account manager for more information about acquiring a private domain for your account.
+Contact your Marketing Cloud account executive for more information about acquiring a private domain for your account.